alexnrod1/tributech-devops-assignment/README.md

 - http: 30080
 - https: 32438

-2. Nginx resides in a dedicated namespace `ingress-nginx`, feel free to use any you prefer.
+2. Nginx ingress controller resides in a dedicated namespace `ingress-nginx`, feel free to use any you prefer.
-3. Only http/https nodes are exposed to outside
+3. Only http/https ports are exposed to outside
 4. https is used for keyCloak and website only
-5. SSL termination is done on Ingress level, traffic goes to and between pods unencrypted
+5. SSL termination is done on Ingress level, traffic goes to and between pods unencrypted.

 ## Tradeoffs
 - Security vs Speed: No k8s secrets/env variables are used for passwords and sensitive strings, keyCloak admin panel is exposed

-- 3rd party helm chart vs Speed & Configurability & Predictability: Unfortunately, I could not make use of the Bitnami keyCloak due to certain ambiguity In documentation when it comes reverse proxy setup
+- 3rd party helm chart vs Speed & Configurability & Predictability: Unfortunately, I could not make use of the Bitnami keyCloak due to certain ambiguity in documentation when it comes to reverse proxy setup
 - Reusability vs Reasonability: Overrides in helm release are almost not used.

 ## Testing

 ### Assumptions
-You have ubuntu VM with OS > 22.04
+- You have ubuntu VM with OS >= 22.04
-You have ssh access under root
+- You have ssh access under root
-Git is single installed tool
+- Git is a single installed tool
+- Firewall (ufw or iptables) is not set.

 ### ⚠️ When you stick with the suggested Node ports 30080 and 32438
 On the VM, run: